 Even the way you manage brand protection can affect brand reputation.
 Too soft an approach and there’s a risk of encouraging infringement; too aggressive and you may come across as a bully.
 An aggressive protection strategy risks hurting an organisation’s public goodwill, particularly if those pursuing the enforcement are seen as big brands taking forceful action against the little guys.

-Almost inevitably, these actions are stylized and perceived as a ‘David vs. Goliath’ battle with the bigger organisation trying to bully the weaker company or business owner, even though the large corporation might legitimately be trying to protect its valuable brand asset.
+Almost inevitably, these actions are stylised and perceived as a ‘David vs. Goliath’ battle with the bigger organisation trying to bully the weaker company or business owner, even though the large corporation might legitimately be trying to protect its valuable brand asset.

 Sometimes public backlash is unleashed, fuelled by social media with tweets and Facebook posts going viral.
 This can cause significant harm to the larger company’s public image and consumer goodwill.